solariun/CorePartition/README.md

 }
 ```

-inside your partitioned program (function) use the directive yield() to let the nano microkernel process next thread.
+inside your partitioned program (function) use the directive CorePartition_Yield() to let the nano microkernel process next thread, so do not forget to call CorePartition_Yield() or use CorePartition_Sleep() regularly.

-Please note it is not a regular thread, even though it behaves like one, it is a cooperative thread, once it will  let the programmer choose when to yield control control to other threads.

 # Arduino Boards